 PMI scientists then took this a stage further, using advanced biotechnology to link 3D lung and liver cell cultures known as ‘multi-organ-on-a chip’ (MOC). (‘Chip’ here refers to the system in which the cells are held – the essential elements of the kit used in the lab to maintain the experiment.)
 Now, as well as understanding the effects of substances on organ-like cell cultures, it is also possible to see how interconnected organs behave when exposed to the substances.

 This is 21st-century toxicology.
-Creating and using the multi-organ-on-a-chip model in this way produces thousands of points of data that are analysed using computational techniques.
+Creating and using the multi-organ-on-a-chip model in this way produces thousands of points of data that are analyzed using computational techniques.

 It is vital, that whatever testing is done in the lab should be as close as possible to the human body, before human trials begin.
 Such thinking led to the development of the MOC model.